 The National Museum of Iceland

 The National Museum is on the outskirts of Tjornin towards the local airport but is well worth the walk.
 The building itself is rather bland on the outside, but inside it is well presented with exhibits on two floors covering the settlement of Iceland to the modern age.
 I liked some of the rustic early figures that were not that attractive at the first glance but the history behind them was fascinating.
-There is a cafe and a rather good museum shop on the ground floor.
+There is a cafe and a decent museum shop on the ground floor.

 Perlan

-Perlan is at the top of Oskjuhlid hill on the outskirts of Reykjavik.
-The museum is housed in massive geothermal water tanks that used to serve the city.
-The museum focuses on the geographical and natural features of Iceland – so volcanoes and eruptions, tectonic plates, glaciers, ice tunnels and the aurora are all major features.
-It’s a museum for all ages as the exhibitions are impressive, visually and aurally, with plenty of interaction with exhibits.
+The museum is housed in massive geothermal water tanks that used to serve the city and focuses on the geographical and natural features of Iceland – so volcanoes and eruptions, tectonic plates, glaciers, ice tunnels and the aurora are all major features.
+It’s clearly aimed at families and there are rides/experiences more akin to a theme park.

 Phallological Museum

+Yay!
+A Willy Museum! and it’s great, well laid out and good fun.
 This wonderful museum has now moved to a new underground location not far from Harpa.
-It’s still full of willys!
+It’s still full of willys- including a cast of Jimi Hendrix’s amongst others.
+It’s not for pussys!

 Einar Jonsson Museum and Sculpture Garden.